-The experience gathered over the past years.
 The RCC drafted the Multi-annual Action Plan for a Regional Economic Area (MAP REA) to enable unobstructed flow of goods, services, capital and highly skilled labour in order to make the region more attractive for investments and trade, accelerate convergence with the EU and fast-track the prosperity within the region.
 The collective effort of the EC, RCC, CEFTA and the region's economies resulted in the adoption of a Consolidated MAP REA at the Trieste Summit on 12th July 2017.
 The MAP REA puts forward a structured agenda for regional economic integration aiming to further trade integration, introduce a dynamic regional investment space, facilitate regional mobility, and create digital integration agenda